 Suggested Solution: The research has consistently shown that a professor’s teaching load and the number of students within each course, along with counseling advisees, is directly correlated with burnout, particularly when coupled with committee work, producing research, and presenting at professional conferences.

 Therefore, reducing teaching loads and the number of students in each course can be a preventative approach to burnout and allow time for professional development.

 Erosion of Academic Freedom

 Faculty often feel that their academic freedom is eroding due to college administrators not providing them the courtesy of collegial discussion and involvement in solving university issues that influence their specific programs or course instruction.

-While not popular among university leadership, it is suggested that the creation of faculty senates or committees that include representatives from each university program be implemented so that each program / discipline has a voice in important university-related issues.
+Suggested Solution: While not popular among university leadership, it is suggested that the creation of faculty senates or committees that include representatives from each university program be implemented so that each program/discipline has a voice in important university-related issues.

 Newly hired / junior faculty often work in an ambiguous environment containing unclear goals, fuzzy guidance on what one needs to do to obtain promotion and tenure, and a culture that lacks a well-defined mentoring process for promotion and tenure.

 Suggested Solution: Assign experienced and engaged faculty to mentor new faculty and provide the mentoring faculty members with reduced teaching loads.

 Career progression provides an inevitable glass ceiling for all faculties once they receive their full professorships.
 Promotional opportunities beyond a tenured full professor rank do not exist in U.S. universities unless one decides to pursue a university administrative position.